hieubk59/mathevies.dev/public/wp-content/plugins/enhanced-media-library/readme.txt

 *Release Date - June 27, 2016*

 = Improvements =
 * All bulk operations are now dramatically (!) faster: save order, bulk assign terms (PRO only), bulk trash / restore / delete (PRO only).
-It actually takes seconds now to assign hundreds of media items in bulk.
+It actually takes seconds now to assign hundreds of media items in bulk
 * Bulk Trash / Restore added (PRO only)
 * "Show Count" option added to Media Taxonomies tab
 * Term count is now being calculated correctly and separately for different post types when they share a taxonomy with media library